Converting HTML to WordPress (Step-by-Step)

 Once you are done adjusting the design, it’s time to import your content.
 Let’s get to that now.

-C) Import Content from HTML to WordPress Using Plugin
+C) Import Content from HTML to WordPress Using a Plugin

-Finally, on the list of moving from HTML to WordPress is using an existing theme as is and simply migrating your content from your HTML site into it.
-This is the simplest way – all you need to do is install and activate the theme of your choice (we assume you know how to do that by now) and then follow the steps below.
+Next on the list of moving from HTML to WordPress is using an existing theme as is and simply migrating your content from your HTML site into it.
+This is the simplest option when you don’t need to keep your old design – all you need to do is install and activate the theme of your choice and then follow the steps below.

 By the way, though this process isn’t super hard, there are things that can go wrong.
 For that reason, make sure you back up your WordPress site before going through with it.